madbeardman/fgmgt-world-generator-frontend/README.md

 ## 🧭 Usage

 1. Open the web interface in your browser.
-2. Enter the name of the sector (e.g. `Spinward Marches`).
+2. Select a sector name from the dropdown (fetched from the TravellerMap API).
+3. If needed, click the ♻️ button next to the dropdown to re-fetch the latest list.
-3. Choose your desired output format:
+4. Choose your desired output format:
    - `module` for `.mod` file
    - `system` for plain `.txt` export
-4. Click **Generate**.
+5. Click **Generate**.
-5. The tool will:
+6. The tool will:
    - Fetch all 16 subsectors
    - Parse and format the systems
    - Output your file in the `output/` folder

-You’ll see build progress in real time, including messages like:
+Progress messages appear in real-time:

 ```
 📦 Fetching subsector: Regina (A)